 Instead of Doing a 360, Try a One-to-One

 Why would you want to be excluded from crucial information?
 Because you’re already feeling overwhelmed?
 So you don’t have to ask for help from colleagues?
 So you don’t have to do tasks or hold conversations you expect will be very unpleasant?
-Or is it because you don’t believe that others can ever do things well enough, so you have a terrible choice between what looks to you like insufficiency and failure or necessary micromanaging?
+Or is it because you don’t believe that others can ever do things well enough, so you have a terrible choice between what looks to you like failure or necessary micromanaging?

 Have a conversation with yourself about your true concerns, and try to address them: